uncenter/11ty-with-vento/README.md

 # 11ty-with-vento

+> [!WARNING]
+> This is a work-in-progress!
+Currently only basic template support is included but I'm working on feature parity with built-in template languages in 11ty like Nunjucks.

-This is an experiment with using the [Vento](https://github.com/oscarotero/vento) templating engine instead of Nunjucks.
+This is an experiment with using the [Vento](https://github.com/oscarotero/vento) templating engine instead of Nunjucks/Liquid/etc.

 ## Usage